PolishedTomato/DataScienceProject/README.md

 ![association_Dose2](https://user-images.githubusercontent.com/56707953/143976614-61f97cb3-64ce-49d7-ab0e-0b73c00d3096.png)

 This linear model predict that when Dose 2 cumulative reach around 5,912,397, the corresponding corona infection would drop to 0.
-Only 1653 population increase on first dose cumulative will bring down 1 infection on average in this case.
+Only 1653 population increase on second dose cumulative will bring down 1 infection on average in this case.

 ![ResidualGraph2](https://user-images.githubusercontent.com/56707953/143976628-c0f27ca0-8d42-448a-a78a-3a632c2dd08b.png)

 The error for this model is also huge and having a pattern which denote the inability for this model to predict correctly.

+The multi-linear model with cumulative dose1/2 as independent variables, and virus infection case count as dependent variable
 ![MultiLinearRegression](https://user-images.githubusercontent.com/56707953/143976652-992d0dcd-849d-4f01-b8eb-3b37009d6e00.png)
 ![ResidualGraph3](https://user-images.githubusercontent.com/56707953/143976668-e98ba6e9-59e7-4376-b85e-94cd368ed0dc.png)
+Like other two models, the residual graphs suggest there are other factor other than vaccine to affect the infection.
+One can see such pattern from sudden rise of infection in August, September.
 ![ExpectValue_Pair_Of_Dose12](https://user-images.githubusercontent.com/56707953/143976691-1b57627d-8138-45ca-813f-e3a08535e10b.png)

-5470000  6.602608e+06
+One possible pair is (5470000, 6602608) which close to the current number of vaccination (5476764, 6152675).
+Base on this prediction,